brettwooldridge/HikariCP/README.md

 <sup>:paperclip:</sup>&nbsp;*HikariCP uses milliseconds for all time values.*

-:hash:``acquireIncrement``<br/>
-This property controls the maximum number of connections that are acquired at one time, with the exception of pool initialization. *Default: 1*

-:hash:``acquireRetries``<br/>
-This is a per-connection attempt retry count used during new connection creation (acquisition).
-If a connection creation attempt fails there will be a wait of ``acquireRetryDelay`` milliseconds followed by another attempt, up to the number of retries configured by this property. *Default: 3*

-:watch:``acquireRetryDelay``<br/>
-This property controls the number of milliseconds to delay between attempts to acquire a connection to the database.
-If ``acquireRetries`` is 0, this property has no effect.
-*Default: 750*

 :white_check_mark:``autoCommit``<br/>
 This property controls the default auto-commit behavior of connections returned from the pool.
 It is a boolean value.  *Default: true*